 This video gives some more insight into becoming an EMT or Paramedic if you have a criminal record:

-I Have A Conviction, Should I Apply To My Local College To Study For An EMT Program?
+I Have A Conviction, Should I Apply For An EMT Program?

 The vast majority of EMT training providers are well aware that there are restrictions on EMTs with criminal records and their application process and/or interview process will be designed to find out if this might apply to you.